codeforsanjose/economic-indicators-dashboard/README.md

 [Montgomery County's dashboard](https://reports.data.montgomerycountymd.gov/countystat/objective/economy)

-### Minimum Viable Product (MVP) description
-* Static webpage showing key numbers for current quarter and change from previous year (no interactive charts)
-* Look-and-feel is consistent with SJeconomy.com website (doesn't have to be perfect match, but passable)

 ##### Release targets
-* Share alpha version with Office of Economic Development staff in early April
+* Share alpha version with Office of Economic Development staff in April/May
-* Launch beta version to San Jose elected officials at April 25, 2016 Community and Economic Development Committee meeting
+* Launch beta version to San Jose elected officials at June 27, 2016 Community and Economic Development Committee meeting *
 #### Longer term vision for site
 TBD

+#### Integrations
+(List any existing city or external systems that should be integrated with this site.)
+Ideally the indicators would be populated from the [City of San Jose's open data portal](http://data.sanjoseca.gov/home)

+#### Standards
+[ISO 37120](http://www.iso.org/iso/catalogue_detail?csnumber=62436) - Not widely adopted yet.
+  * [ISO 37120 Data Portal](http://open.dataforcities.org/) - Select Data Portal menu

 ### Stack
 See the package.json for the full set of libraries/tools used